TotalEnergies triples its production targets

 TotalEnergies triples its production targets by 2030

-With very significant resources, TotalEnergies has very high ambitions in the sector, after having acquired, at the end of 2021, Fonroche, the French number in biomethane.
+With very significant resources, TotalEnergies has very high ambitions in the sector, following having acquired, at the end of 2021, Fonroche, the French number in biomethane.
 Last year, it drastically revised its objectives, going from 6 TWh of global production in 2030 to 20 TWh.
 Two-thirds would be located in Europe, with 4.5 TWh in France, where TotalEnergies expects “40 to 50 projects commissioned” by the end of the decade, according to Olivier Guerrini, director of the biogas activity.
-The group could also offer its services to farmers, who own small installations.
+The group might also offer its services to farmers, who own small installations.

 In the coming weeks, TotalEnergies should complete the acquisition of 18 factories in Poland.
 In the United States, he already has a site in operation and is building a second one.
 A unit with an annual capacity of 200 GWh should also open at the end of the year in India.